Coherence of Supermassive Black Hole Binary Demographics with the nHz Stochastic Gravitational Wave Background: AGN-based SMBHB Population Synthesis

 where $G$ is the gravitational constant, $c$ is the speed of light, $z$ is redshift, $\mathcal{M} =Mq^{\frac{3}{5}}/(1+q)^{\frac{1}{5}}$ is the chirp mass, $M$ is the primary SMBH mass, $q$ is the mass ratio, $n$ is the comoving number density of sources with $d^2 n/dz d\mathcal{M}$ represents the SMBHB merger rate, and $dE_{\rm GW}/df_r$ is the energy spectrum with $f_r = (1+z)f$.

 We adopt an energy spectrum reproducing the inspiral phase with the initial eccentricity \citep{Enoki:2006kj, Chen:2016zyo, Bi:2023tib}.
-Following \citet{Chen:2016zyo}, we determine the turnover frequency at which GW emission begins to dominate the orbital evolution using the Dehnen density profile \citep{Dehnen:1993uh} to model the stellar distribution in massive spheroidal galaxies and the empirical $M-\sigma$ relation \citep{Kormendy:2013dxa} to derive the stellar velocity dispersion.
-At this transition epoch, we set the initial eccentricity at the beginning of the GW emission as $e_0 = 0.57$, determined by equating the angular frequency at the inner edge of the circumbinary disk with the orbital frequency at apastron \citep{Hayasaki:2010ji}.
-The uncertainties in the initial eccentricity primarily affect the GW spectrum in the very low-frequency regime, below nHz, which has not been reached by current PTA capabilities.
+In the framework of our SMBHB orbital prescription, including gas-rich environments, the binary evolution transitions from gas-driven migration to GW-driven inspiral.
+We define the spectral turnover frequency, $f_t$, as the frequency where the evolutionary rates of these two mechanisms become comparable, i.e., $(df/dt)_{\rm gas} \simeq (df/dt)_{\rm GW}$.
+This transition creates a characteristic break in the GW spectrum.
+The detailed derivation of $f_t$ and the specific evolutionary timescales are presented in the descriptions below.
+At this transition epoch, we set the initial eccentricity at the beginning of the GW emission as $e_0 = 0.45$, which is implied by the results of recent suites of hydrodynamical simulations \citep{Munoz:2018tnj, Zrake:2020zkw, DOrazio:2021kob, Siwek:2023rlk}.
+The uncertainties in the initial eccentricity primarily affect the GW spectrum in the very low-frequency regime \citep{Sesana:2013wja, Ravi:2014aha, Kelley:2017lek, Moreschi:2025qtm, Sah:2025dmv}.
 We discuss the impact and implications of eccentricity in Sec. \ref{subsec:eccentricity}.